TYPO3-extensions/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 2015-09-09 Tim Lochmüller <tim@fruit-lab.de>

-- Fix the ValidUri Rule.
+- [BUGFIX] Fix the ValidUri Rule.
 Also check for "index.php" in the URI
 - Introduce REQUEST_URI wrapper in the htaccess file.
 Fix problem of empty URI #59182
 - Fix typo in the htaccess file
+- Streamline the htaccess configuration
+- Put the document root also in a env variable (.htaccess)
+- [BUGFIX] Fix the security rule
+- [BUGFIX] don't delete cache, when editor changes content in workspaces
+- [BUGFIX] Add one more rule check for the valid cache URI

 2015-08-20 Tim Lochmüller <tim@fruit-lab.de>